No Longer Afraid of the Dark: The Descent’s Subversion of the Hysterical Female in Horror

 One such example is The Descent, released in 2005 by Neil Marshall, fresh off the success of his cult werewolf flick Dog Soldiers.
 The Descent tells the story of Sarah, who is rocked by trauma in her personal life—her husband Paul and daughter Jessica are killed in a car crash after she goes white water rafting with her friends Beth and Juno.
 A year after the tragedy, Sarah, Beth, and Juno are accompanied by their friends Rebecca, Sam, and Holly on a caving expedition in North Carolina.
 Rather than exploring the local, marked caves, Juno takes them through an unexplored chasm where they become trapped.
 While trying to find their way back to civilisation, the group encounter a vicious subterranean species that begins picking them off one by one.
 Under intense circumstances and a fight for survival, rather than being represented as hysterical characters incapable of making rational decisions, the protagonists of The Descent subvert the hysterical female trope with their quick thinking, smart decisions, and ability to stay calm and collected under pressure, giving them a fighting chance of getting out of the cave system alive.

-We are first introduced to Sarah, June, and Beth as they go white water rafting, a sport often associated with men.
+We are first introduced to Sarah, Juno, and Beth as they go white water rafting, a sport often associated with men.
 Zippia reports that in the US, only 27.1 percent of people who take part in white water rafting identify as women.
 Rather than being phased by the dangers of the sport, the women are exhilarated and handle the water’s conditions with ease and expertise, immediately setting them up in the film’s narrative as strong, capable protagonists.
 Sarah’s husband Paul and daughter Jessica accompany the group, with Paul taking on the traditional maternal role of taking care of their child while Sarah enjoys her activity with friends.
 He is further positioned as the emotional partner in their relationship as they drive away, when he is lost in his thoughts and Sarah asks what is wrong.
 Despite sitting in the car together, they are isolated in close-up shots that suggest a hostility between the characters, united by their daughter Jessica, who is centred in each frame.
 They defy the representation of the classic ‘happy family,’ as well as traditional assigned gender roles in which the mother is the prominent caregiver and homemaker and the father is the worker.

 Sarah’s world is torn apart when the family is involved in a car crash, and Paul and Jessica are killed.
 It is the first time we see her hysterically upset, rather than hysterically happy as she was earlier, with Sarah collapsing onto the hospital floor to weep when Beth informs her of Jessica’s death.
 This outpouring of grief is not presented as a weakness in her character, but rather exemplifies her strength as she meets up with Beth and Juno a year later alongside Rebecca, Sam, and Holly.
 Sarah’s friends are seen as supportive of her grief process and do not push Sarah to move on, but rather stand by her and her needs as she navigates the loss at her own pace.
 Sarah’s grieving process is presented as nuanced: she is not seen falling apart at all times on screen.
 Instead, she is seen laughing and joking with her friends, while also suffering from persistent dreams about Jessica.
 Sarah’s grief process is something many viewers could feel uncomfortable with: it isn’t linear or pretty, and she is often pictured in close-up, canted angles to maintain a somewhat claustrophobic closeness to the character.
 However, her friends’ jovial attitudes, physical closeness to Sarah within scenes, and their acceptance of the journey she is on without negative comment invites viewers into their inner circle and, by extension, their way of approaching Sarah’s trauma.